 Leaving my comfort zone: part three

 The third discomfort was when I left that company after ten years, and jumped in a whole new industry.
-I had started to feel that my current role was too specialised; I wanted to broaden my skill set and open myself up to future career opportunities in an area where there were more job opportunities.
+I had started to feel that my current role was too specialised; I wanted to broaden my skill set and open myself up to future career opportunities in an area where there was more ebb and flow.
 So I swerved my publishing career and I took a side step into marketing.
 Gulp.
 If I had thought it was going to be an easy move I was very much in the wrong; it was tough.
 Really tough.

 I remember being in my first week of the role and being told about all this software we’d need to use, and just not having a clue about any of it.
 People were talking about things like landing pages and email marketing and campaigns and I would just look at them blankly, because I’d never done anything like that before.
 It was difficult.
 I felt like the stupidest person in the room.
 I also felt like I went into myself and internalised a lot of my anxiety about the role, and that meant that I didn’t really feel as comfortable in the space as I should have done.
 All I could think about was what I couldn’t do, rather than all the experience and knowledge that I brought to the table from my previous career.